KhotCuk/BillboardBackup/README.md

-Change the scene from the Scenes folder
+Please enter the scene by selecting 'SampleScenes' from the Scenes folder